 Alcohol poisoning is a serious — and sometimes deadly — consequence of drinking large amounts of alcohol in a short period of time.
-Drinking too much too quickly can affect your breathing, heart rate and gag reflex and potentially lead to coma and death.
+Drinking too much too quickly can affect your breathing, heart rate, body temperature and gag reflex and potentially lead to coma and death.

-Binge drinking — rapidly downing five or more drinks in a row — is a main cause of alcohol poisoning.
-Alcohol poisoning can also occur when you accidentally or intentionally drink household products that contain alcohol.
+Alcohol poisoning can also occur when adults or children accidentally or intentionally drink household products that contain alcohol.

 A person with alcohol poisoning needs immediate medical attention.
 If you suspect someone has alcohol poisoning, call for emergency medical help right away.

-It's not necessary for all of these symptoms to be present before you seek help.
-A person who is unconscious or can't be roused is at risk of dying.
+It's not necessary to have all these signs and symptoms before you seek help.
+A person who is unconscious or can't be awakened is at risk of dying.